sunny-verma/nuage-ospdirector/Documentation/5.4.1/README.rst

 When obtaining images for the Overcloud nodes, replace the upstream Overcloud image with one modified to include Nuage components from Step 2 in this workflow.

-If you want to use a remote registry for the Overcloud container images, you need to add the iptables rule on Director (Undercloud Machine) with the Undercloud IP address for NAT.
-In this example, the Undercloud IP address is 192.168.24.1:
+If you want to use a remote registry for the Overcloud container images, you need to add the iptables rule on Director (Undercloud Machine) with the Undercloud IP address or interface with external connectivity for NAT.
+In the below example, the Undercloud IP address is 192.168.24.1 and the external interface name is eth0:

 ::

-    sudo iptables -A POSTROUTING -t nat -s 192.168.24.1/24 -j MASQUERADE
+    sudo iptables -A POSTROUTING -t nat -s 192.168.24.1/24 -j MASQUERADE (or)
+    sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

 Phase 2: Modify the Overcloud qcow image (for example, overcloud-full.qcow2) to include Nuage components.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~